You've probably heard about chestnuts roasting on an open fire, but did you know that you can roast chestnuts at home?

 How to Roast Chestnuts in the Oven

-- Chestnuts are cooked when they smell nutty and are HOT to the touch.
+- Chestnuts are ready when they smell nutty and feel hot to the touch.

-- If your chestnuts are a bit underdone, pop them back into the oven for a few more minutes.
+If your chestnuts seem underdone, return them to the oven for a few more minutes.
+Make sure to start peeling them while they are still warm.

 Make a Test Batch!